 Apart from a sophisticated piping arrangement, vessels to store liquids and consumables, and heating equipment, the kiosks hold robotic arms and hundreds of sensors.
 The robots maneuver across the installations to move cups and other essentials, while sensors enable keeping the preparation process under precise control.
 Every fraction of a second, the smart devices scan components for feedback on brewing temperature, water pressure, steamer performance, etc. A perfect illustration is the robotic coffee-serving kiosk by Briggo.
-The company plans to install the machines in crowded places, such as airport waiting lounges or lobbies, to help busy customers get freshly-brewed espresso on-the-go.

 Like in the old days of vending machines, designers and producers of robot coffee makers believe the franchising scheme to work for their purposes as well.
 The dealership concept involves interactions between a franchisor who lends its title to a branded product and related profit to a franchisee who agrees to meet certain obligations in return.